 (62): Fuel Scarcity, the President’s Apology and our Allegiance

-To say or align the ongoing appalling fuel scarcity in the country to the CHANGE mantra Nigerians voted for—in defence of the President—is a highest level of illogicality.
+To say or align the ongoing appalling fuel scarcity in the country to the CHANGE mantra Nigerians voted for—in defence of the President—is the highest level of illogicality.
 But that is, unfortunately, the belief of many people for their undue love for him.
-That is not love; it's abominable and a pretence as nobody is spared.
-Any fuel-related problem inflicts much suffering on the populace as prices of other basic commodities often multiply, mobility crippled, and other forms of hardship people go through.
+That is not love; it's abominable, and pretence as nobody is spared.
+Any fuel-related problem inflicts much suffering on the populace as prices of other essential commodities often multiply, mobility crippled, and other forms of hardship people go through.

 I am equally so much affected, as are many others, by the scarcity.
 I have adjusted and readjusted my expenditures time and again to the level of extreme frugality to survive.
 Yet, I still face the threat of bankruptcy.
 Thanks to the hiking price of petrol.

 However, the President had, yesterday, presented his 2016 Budget.
 In his address to the nation, PMB expressed his “profound apology”, to quote him verbatim.
 That was and still is a pleasing pill, a soothing succour.
 I was so glad that he too acknowledges our misery, our shrinking hope and excruciating disappointment.
 I can't help feeling resuscitated now, for, no doubt, the President sounds very serious, honest and hopeful that things will be restored, revived and robust, in sha Allah.

 A final call